-I. Two companies, Legislator 1656 and 1657 Ltd, which the Council has shares in and are related to developments at Norwich Airport.
+- I. Two companies, Legislator 1656 and 1657 Ltd, which the Council has shares in and are related to developments at Norwich Airport. - II.

-- II.
 Norwich Norse (Environmental) Ltd provides a range of facilities, management, and contract services to Norwich and surrounding areas. - III.
-Norwich Norse (Building) Ltd provides maintenance, repairs and upgrades to housing and non-housing buildings for Norwich City Council. - IV.
+Norwich Norse (Building) Ltd provides maintenance, repairs and upgrades to housing and nonhousing buildings for Norwich City Council. - IV.
 NPS Norwich Ltd provides property management services to Norwich City Council. - V. Norwich Regeneration Ltd a wholly owned subsidiary company set up by the council to carry out redevelopment projects.

 For all the above, the Council has officer and member representatives on the boards of these companies, and relevant information is disclosed in the notes to the accounts about such interests.
-No amounts of money have been paid to or from the Legislator companies during 2015/16. £5,922,569 (2014/15 £5,569,705) has been spent with Norwich Norse Environmental Ltd, and £10,047,013 (2014/15 £11,692,310) with Norwich Norse Building Ltd during 2015/16 and £4,901,877 (2014/15 £4,377,055) has been spent with NPS Norwich Ltd. Amounts due to Norwich Norse Building Ltd are £177,151, Norwich Norse Environmental Ltd are £43,284 and NPS Norwich Ltd are £69,014.
-Amounts due from NPS Norwich Ltd are £244,376.
+No amounts of money have been paid to or from the Legislator companies during 2016/17. £6,191,560 (2015/16 £5,922,569) has been spent with Norwich Norse Environmental Ltd, and £10,691,455 (2015/16 10,047,013) with Norwich Norse Building Ltd during 2016/17 and £4,022,199 (2015/16 £4,901,877) has been spent with NPS Norwich Ltd. Amounts due to Norwich Norse Building Ltd are £201,352, Norwich Norse Environmental Ltd are £1,881,508 and NPS Norwich Ltd are £92,203.
+Amounts due from NPS Norwich Ltd are £250,000, Norwich Norse Building Ltd are £253,648 and Norwich Norse Environmental Ltd are £100,000.
 At 31 March 2016 the council had entered into a development agreement with Norwich Regeneration Ltd for the development of social housing at Threescore in Norwich.
-The company will issue shares to the council in exchange for land (at the full market value) upon which it will carry out the development work at Threescore.
+The company has issued shares to the council in exchange for land (at the full market value) upon which it will carry out the development work at Threescore.
+During 2016/17 £770,962 (2015/16 Nil) has been spent with Norwich Regeneration Ltd. Amounts due to Norwich Regeneration Ltd are £1,223,267 and amounts due from Norwich Regeneration Ltd are £793,592, £770,962 being lent during 2016/17 (£22,360 2015/16).

 Several councillors are appointed to represent the Council on various Strategic Partnership boards.
-During the year there have been a number of transactions with the Strategic Partnerships totalling £338,812 (2014/15 £299,527).
-There have also been a number of transactions on behalf of the strategic partnerships with the Highways Agency, disclosed in Note 34; and the Norwich and Homes & Communities Agency Strategic Partnership, with expenditure of £59,013 (2014/15 £119,293).
+During the year there have been a number of transactions with the Strategic Partnerships totalling £363,574 (2015/16 £338,812).
+There have also been a number of transactions on behalf of the strategic partnerships with the Highways Agency, disclosed in Note 33.
 These partnership activities are integrated into the council's usual budget setting and management processes.